 Women’s and equalities organisations are very concerned about plans to pay Universal Credit to households, not individuals, which undermine women’s ﬁnancial independence, safety and equality.
-You can find out more about this, and other issues related to social security and women's equality, in our report released earlier this year.
+You can find out more about this, and other issues related to social security and women's equality, in our report here.

 There are several other issues of concern around social security in Scotland and in the UK, including the 'family cap' which limits child benefit and tax credits to two children, and the 'rape clause' which forces women to disclose whether children were conceived as a result of rape or coercive control.
 You can find out more about both of these issues here.